gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionPolar.md

 * `evaluator_2d` The 2D evaluator used to evaluate the interpolating function at the feet of the characteristics.
 * `foot_finder` An IFootFinder which computes the feet of the characteristics.
 * `logical_to_physical_mapping` The mapping function from the logical domain to the physical domain.
+* `idx_range_advected_points` The index range of the parts of the distribution function which are modified.
+This allows regions (e.g. boundary regions) to remain constant.